 About Rebel

-Rebel is a female Golden Retriever almost 8 years old.
+Rebel is a female Golden Retriever about 8 years old.
 Carefully selected as a great representative of her breed, Beth decided to make her part of their program.
 Beth has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great level